versatica/mediasoup-client/README.md

 // Create a Room.
 const room = new mediasoupClient.Room();

+// Setup request+response exchange from mediasoup-client to mediasoup
+// server.
-// Setup the request+response exchange with mediasoup server. room.on('request', (request, callback, errback) =>
+room.on('request', (request, callback, errback) =>
 {
   // Application's signaling request (up to the app).